Triple Net Lease Example: Annotated NNN Lease with CAM, Tax, and Audit Clauses

 "Tenant shall pay, as additional rent, Tenant's Pro-Rata Share of Common Area Maintenance Expenses ('CAM').
 CAM shall include all costs and expenses incurred by Landlord in connection with the operation, maintenance, and management of the Common Areas, including without limitation: landscaping and snow removal; parking lot maintenance, resurfacing, and restriping; exterior lighting; common area janitorial services; property management fees not to exceed 4% of gross CAM collected; security; and utilities for common areas."

-What this means: The 4% management fee cap is meaningful.
+What this means: The 4% management fee cap matters.
 If the landlord collects $900,000 in annual CAM from all tenants, they can't charge more than $36,000 in management fees regardless of what they actually pay their property manager.
-Some landlords try to calculate the fee on gross revenues (including base rent), which inflates the base — a clause that says "4% of gross CAM collected" limits that.
+Some landlords try to calculate the fee on gross revenues (including base rent), which inflates the base.
+A clause that says "4% of gross CAM collected" limits that.

 "CAM shall NOT include: (a) capital expenditures, except as provided in Section 7.3; (b) costs and expenses attributable to any space leased to other tenants for their exclusive use; (c) costs associated with vacant space; (d) depreciation or amortization of any property (except as provided in Section 7.3); (e) Landlord's income taxes, franchise taxes, or transfer taxes; (f) executive salaries above the property manager level; (g) leasing commissions, legal fees, or advertising costs."